 - Order this shoe a whole size larger than your toddler’s current foot size

-- Available in medium, wide, and extra wide feet
+- Fits children with medium, wide, or extra wide

 - Lace-up closure